trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 creates "a read-only virtual view of all the files in your array using symbolic links."

+Compared with mergerfs, SnapRAID pooling is a symlink-generated, read-only view refreshed by SnapRAID operations, while mergerfs is a live mounted filesystem that supports normal read/write behavior.

-As mentioned in the description this "view" is just the creation of the same directory layout with symlinks to all files.
-This means that reads (and writes) to files are at native speeds but limited in that it can not practically be used as a target for writing new files and is only updated when `snapraid pool` is run.
-Note that some software treat symlinks differently than regular files.
-For instance some backup software will skip symlinks by default.
+As mentioned in the description, this "view" is just the creation of the same directory layout with symlinks to all files.
+This means that reads (and writes) to files are at native speeds, but it is not practical to use as a target for writing new files, and it is only updated when `snapraid pool` is run.
+Note that some software treats symlinks differently than regular files.
+For instance, some backup software will skip symlinks by default.

 mergerfs has the feature [symlinkify](config/symlinkify.md) which provides a similar behavior but is more flexible in that it is not read-only.
 That said there can still be some software that won't like that kind of setup.

+* **Better than mergerfs for:** read-only, native-speed directory views of SnapRAID-managed content.
+* **Worse than mergerfs for:** general read/write pooled filesystem use and always-live view updates.

 ## rclone union